When people ask me what I do for a living, I don’t tell them I fix teeth, I tell them I am a maker of smilesDr. Emily

 Here’s a short bit about myself and upbringing

-I was born in Montreal, Canada and moved to Arizona with my whole family at the age of 12.
-I went to Middle School, High school (Go AZTECS!), ASU and dental school here!
-When people ask me if I am from here at this point of my life it’s hard to say no because I have lived most of my life in the Chandler/Tempe area.
+I was born in Montreal, Canada, and moved to Arizona with my whole family at the age of 12.
+I went to Middle School, High school (Go AZTECS!), ASU, and dental school here!
+When people ask me if I am from here at this point in my life it’s hard to say no because I have lived most of my life in the Chandler/Tempe area.
 I met my high school sweetheart my senior year and we have been together since!
 This year (2017) after 11 years of marriage we welcomed our baby girl Audrey and we could not believe what a change both hard and exciting it has brought us!
-She is such a joy in our life and we cannot picture our life without her.
+She is such a joy in our lives and we cannot picture our life without her.

 When it comes to how I fell into the dental field it started all the way back when I was taking a career assessment questionnaire during one of our eighth-grade classes.

 I had always wanted to work in a field where I would be helping someone and this lead me to explore the health sciences and the assessment confirmed that.
 When I was in high school, I was fortunate enough to work one summer in a dental office and I loved everything about it, the smells (yes I know!) the tiny instruments but most of all it was the feeling of being part of a tight-knit family.
 It was the connection and relationships that are developed more so in the dental office rather than any other medical practice that stood out to me.